JuhaKiili/RageEvent/README.md

 **What good is it then?**

-You don't need to worry about null checks or write a lot of code.
-Not for big & complicated projects!
+It's reasonably performant, automatically handles null references and doesn't require a lot of code.
+Not for big & complicated projects, though!